figma/eslint-plugin-figma-plugins/README.md

 ### Configure eslint

-If you haven't already, install ESLint.
-We recommend installing it alongside typescript-eslint using [these instructions](https://typescript-eslint.io/getting-started#step-1-installation).
+Configure typescript-eslint as normal using [these instructions](https://typescript-eslint.io/getting-started#step-1-installation).

-Update your ESLint config's `extends` array to include the `plugin:@figma/figma-plugins/recommended` ruleset.
+Next, update your ESLint config's `extends` array to include the `plugin:@figma/figma-plugins/recommended` ruleset.
 We also recommend the following rulesets:

 - `eslint:recommended`,
 - `plugin:@typescript-eslint/recommended`